Updated 28th October 2001; 11th November 2002; 28th November 2003; 23rd

 A squeeze down past stal (where more pottery has been found) leads to easy going passage up to 8m wide and 10m high with some decorated sections (1 3 4).
 A second, excavated squeeze with a good draught enters further easy going past holes in the floor to where the floor meets the roof and chokes.
 The whole passage is quite well decorated with stal gours and some mushroom shaped stal.

-A climb in the roof led to a small choked area with no draught.
+Climbing in the roof leads to a small choked area with no draught.

 A dig at the entrance slope goes down 10m of sloping rubble with a draught but no obvious way on.